Symptoms of a middle ear infection

 Most ear infections clear up within three to five days and don't need any specific treatment.
 If necessary, paracetamol or ibuprofen should be used to relieve pain and a high temperature.
 Never give aspirin to children under 16.

-Make sure any painkillers you give to your child are appropriate for their age.
+Make sure any painkillers you give to your child are the right ones for their age.

 Antibiotics aren't routinely used to treat middle ear infections.
 They may occasionally be prescribed if symptoms persist or are particularly severe.